Milan Area C: Description

 The congestion charge is based on the same designated traffic restricted zone or ZTL (Zona a Traffico Limitato) used by Ecopass, corresponding to the central Cerchia dei Bastioni area.
 The ZTL encompasses about 8.2 km2 and 77,000 residents (4.5% and 6% of the city total, respectively).
 The area is accessible through 43 gates, monitored by traffic cameras.

 Normally the charge applies to every vehicle entering the city centre on weekdays (Monday to Friday) from 7:30 am to 7:30 pm, except on Thursdays, when it is free after 6 pm.
 Every vehicle entering the charging zone must pay €5 regardless of its pollution level.
 Residents of the restricted area must also pay to reach their houses, but they have 40 free accesses per year and a discounted fare of €2.

 Access to the area is forbidden for diesel Euro 3 or below, gasoline Euro 0, and private vehicles over 7 m long.
 Electric vehicles, motorcycles and scooters, public utilities' vehicles, police and emergency vehicles, buses and taxis are exempt from the charge.
 Hybrid electric and bi-fuel natural gas vehicles (CNG and LPG) were exempt until 1 January 2013.
 This was later extended until the end of 2016 and later to September 2022.

 The program was temporarily suspended between 25 July and 17 September 2012 due to a ruling by the Council of State after protests by owners of car parking facilities in the center of Milan.
 The congestion charge was suspended from 5 November 2020 due to the COVID-19 pandemic in Italy, to avoid overcrowding on public transport.
 The charge was reactivated on 24 February 2021, following a dangerous rise of pollution in the city, although with a delayed morning start at 10 am instead of 7:30 am.

+The city government announced in July 2023 that the charge will be increased to €7.50 starting between October 2023 and January 2024, in order to match rising public transport fares.
+It will also be extended to every day of the week, including Saturday and Sunday.
+Following criticism from the right-wing opposition, the municipality increased the number of free entrances for residents to 50 per year, instead of the previous 40, while not being subject to any new restrictions on weekends.
+This move has however been criticized by the Greens.